markjohndoyle/boost-nar/README.md

 -----------------

 * iostreams does not use bzip TODO compiler flag or edited the code?
 We don't want to be changing boost.
-* minor change to lexical-cast (converter_lexical_streams.hpp) to prevent error from running in visual studio environment

 Module status
 --------------